AmreetaSengupta/Embedded-Interface-Design/Project 2/README.md

   - nvm install 10.16.3 (Installs the stable LTS 10.16.3 node)
   - node -v (Returns the version number)
   - npm –v (Returns the version of npm installed with node.js)
+- Clone the Repository to the Raspberry Pi (https://github.com/AmreetaSengupta/Embedded-Interface-Design.git)
+- Go to the folder Project 2 and run the script by typing the following:

 ## PROJECT WORK
 - Amreeta Sengupta: Responsible for sensor interfacing and storing the values in the database.